egonw/SARS-CoV-2-Queries/docs/genes.md

 ## Proteins

-Alternatively, we may be interested in the proteins of the coronaviruses.
+Alternatively, we may be interested in the <a name="tp5">proteins</a> of the coronaviruses.
 We can get those with this query:

 **SPARQL** [sparql/virusProteins.rq](sparql/virusProteins.code.html) ([run](https://query.wikidata.org/embed.html#SELECT%20%3Fvirus%20%3FvirusLabel%20%3Fgene%20%3FgeneLabel%20%20WHERE%20%7B%0A%20%20%3Fvirus%20wdt%3AP171%2B%20wd%3AQ278567%20.%0A%20%20%3Fgene%20wdt%3AP703%20%3Fvirus%20%3B%20wdt%3AP31%20wd%3AQ84467700%20.%0A%20%20SERVICE%20wikibase%3Alabel%20%7B%20bd%3AserviceParam%20wikibase%3Alanguage%20%22%5BAUTO_LANGUAGE%5D%2Cen%22.%20%7D%0A%7D%0A%0A), [edit](https://query.wikidata.org/#SELECT%20%3Fvirus%20%3FvirusLabel%20%3Fgene%20%3FgeneLabel%20%20WHERE%20%7B%0A%20%20%3Fvirus%20wdt%3AP171%2B%20wd%3AQ278567%20.%0A%20%20%3Fgene%20wdt%3AP703%20%3Fvirus%20%3B%20wdt%3AP31%20wd%3AQ84467700%20.%0A%20%20SERVICE%20wikibase%3Alabel%20%7B%20bd%3AserviceParam%20wikibase%3Alanguage%20%22%5BAUTO_LANGUAGE%5D%2Cen%22.%20%7D%0A%7D%0A%0A))